GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## How Can I Test?

-{% include alert-info.html content="Test results for _serverAuth Disallow_ did not allow local trust decisions to be overridden, so no further testing will be conducted." %}
+{% include alert-info.html content="Test results for _serverAuth Disallow_ did not allow local trust decisions to override the CTL configuration, so no further testing will be conducted." %}

-To review the previous testing procedures: [CTL Testing](https://github.com/GSA/fpki-guides/blob/ms-hot-topic-test-procedures/_announcements/04_ms_constraint_test_procedures.md){:target="_blank"}.
+To review the previous testing procedures: [CTL Testing](https://github.com/GSA/fpki-guides/blob/ms-hot-topic-common-update/_announcements/04_ms_constraint_test_procedures.md){:target="_blank"}.

 ## Frequently Asked Questions